junxit/us-congress-bills-110/metadata.md

 - 2007-03-27 — Introduced in House
 - 2007-03-27 — Introduced in House
 - 2007-03-27 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-05-01 — Committee Consideration and Mark-up Session Held.
+- 2007-05-01 — Ordered to be Reported by Voice Vote.
+- 2007-05-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-05-21 — Considered under suspension of the rules. (consideration: CR H5483-5484)
+- 2007-05-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1722.
+- 2007-05-21 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
+- 2007-05-22 — Considered as unfinished business. (consideration: CR H5583-5584)
+- 2007-05-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 401). (text: CR 5/21/2007 H5484)
+- 2007-05-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 401).(text: CR 5/21/2007 H5484)